bitfinexcom/dazaar/docs/protocol.md

 Instead, usually, a key or topic is shared instead describing a group of peers in the P2P system.
-In systems like BitTorrent, this key is called the info hash, or magnet link and in Hypercore we call this key the "Hypercore Discovery Key", but it tends to just be some preshared information that allow peers, without trusting eachother, to get an idea of wheather they are interested in the same data.
+In systems like BitTorrent, this key is called the info hash, or magnet link and in Hypercore we call this key the "Hypercore Discovery Key", but it tends to just be some pre-shared information that allow peers, without trusting eachother, to get an idea of wheather they are interested in the same data.